seveibar/pragmaticversioning/README.md

 software without worrying about explicitly labeling each change.

 Pragmatic versioning looks at the issues that package authors face and addresses these first:
-- By default, pragmatic versioning increases the MINOR version for every contribution.
+- By default, pragmatic versioning increases the INCREMENT version for every contribution.
+- BIGRELEASES are completely controlled by the package author when they would like to introduce a maintanence period or show a substantial milestone to their community.
+- Package maintainers can now clearly indicate what BIGRELEASEs will continue to receive updates

 ## Where Semantic Versioning Fails